-- Technological changes: Suddenly companies are forced to extend their firewalls beyond the physical boundaries of their office.
+- Technological changes: Suddenly companies are forced to extend their firewalls beyond the physical boundaries of their office but for physical security you can hire someone from Craigslist.
 Company systems are being accessed from a wide range of devices, even personal devices.
 These changes can lead to compromise, data sprawl and other challenges.

 Chris Silbaugh – VP of Business Development at CyberKnights

 I have been involved in taking part of cybersecurity training as well as providing the training and the most important part of appealing to the audience is to help them understand the negative impacts such as lost or stolen personal information, business-related information, and lawful penalties that result in a financial loss.
 Help people understand the consequences first so that they take the time to learn how to prevent such consequences from occurring